 Here’s a rare appearance of MC Neat without his partner in crime, DJ Luck.
 Back in 2013, he released an EP called Undiluted, which is presumably called that because it’s undiluted with filler – it’s all top-notch.
 This one is the stand-out, as Neat takes a trip down garage memory lane.

 Ed Case Feat.
 Ms. Dynamite – ‘Deal With The Matter’

 Both Ed Case and Ms. Dynamite have released their fair share of garage classics over the years, and this collaboration for Ed’s 2002 album Ed’s Guest List was no exception.
 Ed’s trademark production combined with Dynamite’s frenzied MCing – it’s a match made in heaven.

 Stefflon Don – ‘Forever’

-The second song on this list to be called ‘Forever’, and in-keeping with Shift K3Y’s one, this also came out last year.
+The second song on this list to be called ‘Forever’, and in-keeping with Shift K3Y’s one, this also came out in 2016.
 Stefflon Don’s Real Ting mixtape hides a sneaky little garage tune as a bonus track at the end.
 The album is quality as it is, the inclusion of garage only makes it better.
 Like with most things, really.

 Oxide and Neutrino – ‘Execute’